4th House In Astrology : Home

 - Difficult or inharmonious domestic conditions.

-- Oversensitive to environment, perhaps seeking a type of perfection which is unattainable.
+- Oversensitive to the environment, perhaps seeking a type of perfection that is unattainable.

 - Too much spent on home improvements which ultimately prove unsatisfactory.

-- Very keen to put personal stamp on home.
+- Very keen to put a personal stamp on the home.

 - Energetic homemaker.

-- Need for independence may not be conducive to sharing home.
+- The need for independence may not be conducive to sharing a home.